Talking To Your Children About Your Cancer Diagnosis

 Camp Kesem is a national program with local, free summer camps for kids with a parent who has or had cancer.
-This is a great opportunity for your kids to get away with other kids who have "been there", while still having professional supports.
+This is a great opportunity for your kids to get away with other kids who have "been there", while still having professional support.
 Camps are offered across the country.

 If you have any questions about talking to your children about your cancer diagnosis or need additional information, ask your care team for help.

 Helping Children When a Family Member has Cancer from the American Cancer Society.